 • Place on foil-lined baking sheet and bake for 15 to 18 minutes, turning the dates halfway through to cook the bacon evenly.
 Serve warm or at room temperature.

-Beef Wellington doesn’t need much of an introduction.
+Beef Wellingtons doesn’t need much of an introduction.
 They have been gracing tables for years now.
-These bite-sized beef wellingtons are an all-time favorite party appetizer.
+These beef wellingtons bites are an all-time favorite party appetizer.
 Here’s how to quickly make your own:

 • Sear the cubes of beef tenderloin in olive oil in a large skillet over medium-high heat, on 2 sides, only until deep golden brown.
 Transfer to a plate to cool.